The BARON alias BARNES Family

 (Very rough translation from Latin) Probate of the written testament of John BARNES deceased of the pish [pariah] Fordington within the peculiar jurisdiction of the Dean of Sarum was granted by the Magistrate John JAMES Doctor of Law and official of the Court on xxviij [28th] day in the month of May Anno Domini mli ¢¢¢¢¢ lxvij [1567]

-His widow Christian survived him but there is no trace of her burial and she did not leave a Will.
-Throughout the following account I will refer to extracts from The Casebook of Sir Francis Ashley JP which lists many of the cases that came before him.
-Whilst it does not paint a very endearing picture of the BARNES Family, who often came to his attention, I suspect it reflects a more realistic picture of daily life for Fordington Tenants and shows how interrelated the various families were.
-Known Children from this marriage:-
+(b) Extracts from The Casebook of Sir Francis Ashley JP which lists many of the cases that came before him.
+Whilst it does not paint a very endearing picture of the BARNES Family, who often came to his attention, I suspect it reflects a more realistic picture however of daily life for Fordington Tenants and shows how interrelated the various families were.

-(1.1 John BARNES (c1543-1609) Does not feature in his fathers Will as he had already received his inheritance when his father paid for a copyhold tenement and farthinghold in Fordington Fields.
-Although the record is badly damaged he appears in the 1600 Survey of Fordington Manor as holding a relatively new copyhold grant dated 1599/1600.
-Unfortunately this survey did not include extant lives on the copyhold grants but may possibly have been granted to include his wife Maude.
+(1.1) John BARNES (c1543-1609) Does not feature in his fathers Will as he had already received his inheritance at his majority, which included the surrender of a copyhold farthinghold plot and tenement to him in the East Tything of Fordington Fields.
+Although the record is badly damaged this appears in the 1600 Survey of Fordington Manor.
+His father would have surrendered the copyhold, as he was entitled to do by custom of the Manor, so that his son could take a new copyhold for 3 lives without paying a heriot.
+Unfortunately this survey did not include extant lives on copyhold grants but would probably have included his wife Maude.
 We know of her from his Will dated in 1609 which makes her his executrix and leaves various bequests to his siblings and their offspring.
-It also confirms that he was a tenant farmer. as the inventory of his goods includes reference to 15 acres of corn (a farthinghold) and 20 shillings worth of wheat lying in the Barn as well as owning 2 cows, 2 bullocks, a hog, 136 sheep and 11 lambs.
+They do not appear to have had any children.
 A transcription of his Will and Inventory of his goods and more information about him is the subject of Section 3 below.

 (1.3) Dorothy BARNES (c1548 - aft 1567) Beneficiary under his fathers Will in 1567 left brass pan and 2 sheep.
 No further trace, probably died, as not a beneficiary in her brother John Barnes Will in 1609.